 Look confident and your mind will follow.
 This doesn’t mean that you have to put on your best suit or rock a full face of make-up - but if it makes you more confident, then go for it!
 Often, a change in posture is all it takes.

-When we’re insecure, we tend to make ourselves smaller – we droop our shoulders, lower our head and hunch our back.
+When we’re insecure, we tend to make ourselves smaller - we droop our shoulders, lower our heads and hunch our backs.
 Depending on your personality, your mannerisms might be quiet and meek or nervous and anxious.

 I tend to do these things all the time.
 At work, I find myself hunched protectively over the keyboard as I type out a non-confrontational letter to confrontational parents.
 I wring my hands as I talk to some of the more intimidating teachers.